ipython/ipyparallel/docs/source/intro.rst

 To connect and authenticate to the controller an engine or client needs some information that the controller has stored in a JSON file.
-Thus, the JSON files need to be copied to a location where the clients and engines can find them.
-Typically, this is the :file:`~/.ipython/profile_default/security` directory on the host where the client/engine is running (which could be a different host than the controller).
+The JSON files may need to be copied to a location where the clients and engines can find them.
+Typically, this is the :file:`~/.ipython/profile_default/security` directory on the host where the client/engine is running, which could be on a different filesystemx than the controller.
 Once the JSON files are copied over, everything should work fine.

 Currently, there are two JSON files that the controller creates: